 So 20 days into an epic attempt to nurse my baby, I hit a wall.
 I realized that I was so unhappy with the time and emotional work it took to feed him, things had to change.
 I decided to just pump and bottle feed him.

 UPDATE: We started using HIPP formula upon the suggestion of our lactation consultant as the best option out there.
 We’ve used it exclusively since he was one month old and we love it.
 The least inexpensive place I’ve found it is My Organic Company.
-They also gave me a discount code [LUCISMORSELS] for an extra 10% off orders, so it really is the absolute cheapest option!
+They also gave me a discount code [LUCISMORSELS] to share with you for an extra 5% off orders!

 I tell you my story not to make anyone decide how to feed their newborn baby.
 I think everybody’s story, body, and baby are different.
 I tell you my story so that no woman trying to breastfeed feels alone and to encourage you to find a feeding setup that makes you and your little one HAPPY AND HEALTHY!
 Almost any doctor, pediatrician, or nurse will tell you that a happy mom is more important than breastmilk or formula!